 As a landlord in California, it’s crucial to know the laws when it comes to breaking a lease.

-In this article, we’ll discuss both justified and unjustified reasons for the early termination of a rental lease.
+In this article, we’ll discuss both legally justified and unjustified reasons for the early termination of a rental lease.
 This way, you’ll know your rights, as well as the rights of your renters.

 Rental Agreement in California

 Prior to leasing to any tenant, you should first create a clear rental agreement.
-As a landlord, it’s your duty to ensure that tenants understand all the terms and provisions stated in the lease.
+As a landlord, it’s your duty to ensure that renters understand all the terms and provisions stated in the lease.

 JTS-Property-Management-lease-agreement